Tryouts and Grading Questions

 Is there any reason that a player might be asked to attend one grading session over another?

-The initial grading session is divided into groups of players that are assigned separate nights based on last names.
-Players invited to attend a second tryout session for additional grading will typically be assigned one of two sessions based on factors such as last name, penny number, availability, and/or playing ability.
+The initial grading session is divided into groups of players that are assigned separate sessions based on last names.

 What happens when a player is injured or otherwise cannot attend grading sessions?

 Team placement for players who are ill, injured or otherwise unavailable for grading will be handled by the Tryout and Team Selection Committee as described below.
 Note that players that do not participate in tryouts, regardless of reason, are not allowed to move up in level from their placement of the prior year.

 Injured Player: If a player is injured and is unable to take part in any of the tryout sessions (skills, hitting and final), a doctors note will be required in this situation.
 The team placement for a player that was injured for a portion of the tryouts, but then participates in any of remaining the tryout program, will be based upon the completed tryout results and a review of prior year coach reviews.
 This will also apply to travel vs. white league placement in the event of partial participation in tryouts.
 In the situation of an injury that partially limits the player’s ability to perform certain tryout skills (e.g. a sore arm and can’t throw) that player is expected to participate in tryouts to the fullest extent possible and will be evaluated based upon skills they are able to demonstrate in tryouts and based on feedback from the player’s coach in the prior year.
 In all cases, an injury that is evidenced by a doctors note must be followed by a clearance note from the doctor prior to a player being allowed to participate in any EBA activities.